nguyendinhtrieu/spring-base-project/README.md

 #### Note:
 - Be cautious when using this command as it deletes all database data.
 This action is irreversible and will result in complete data loss.
 - You can modify the migration database process by editing the `seed-data` mount configuration in the [docker-compose.yml](docker-compose.yml) file under `services.db.volumes`.
 Update the folder path or settings to use specific migration data or scripts.
+- If you are using Flyway to migrate the database, you don't need to mount `docker-entrypoint-initdb.d` and `seed-data` folders to set up the initial database.
+Let Flyway handle it for you.

+## 3. Important note for migration using Flyway

+- The `MIGRATE_DATABASE` environment variable is a flag that specifies whether Flyway should migrate the database when you start the application.
+- By default, the `MIGRATE_DATABASE` environment variable is set to `false`.
+- If you add a new version to migrate the database inside the resources folder [`db.migration`](src%2Fmain%2Fresources%2Fdb%2Fmigration), you need to set `MIGRATE_DATABASE=true` otherwise, the application will fail to start.